Document

 • Pink or purple stretch marks on the skin

-• Hormone changes in women that might cause excess facial hair, hair loss on the head and irregular periods
+• Hormonal changes in women (excess facial hair, hair loss on the head, irregular periods)

 • Back pain